begov98/ProjectManagementSystemWeb/README.md

 ## Get started

-You just shall load last migration and create the database. (the uploaded connection string in appsetings.json will create database named "ProjectManagementSystem"
+You just shall create the database. (the uploaded connection string in appsetings.json will create database named "ProjectManagementSystem"
 To login into the default admin user you shall use:

 Username: **pmsadmin**